Queen's University

 Take a closer look at Queen's University

-Queen's University has an extensive alumni network made up of individuals who have achieved excellence in various fields.
+Queen's University has an extensive alumni network of people who have achieved excellence in many fields.
 Notable alumni of the university include;

 - John Hall Archer